premthomas/retail_analytics/EDA/README.md

 # Exploratory Data Analysis (EDA)
 You must understand the data before you start exploring it.
 I am skipping the details in the more obvious methods but will highlight them as a reminder of the functions that need to be done before exploring the data using Python.
 The data we will be working with is presented to us in the CSV format.

+1. Go through any write-up about the data.
+This data was taken from Kaggle and does come with some documentation.
-1. Open it in Microsoft Excel
+2. Open it in Microsoft Excel
-2. Using the [Pandas](https://pandas.pydata.org/docs/user_guide/index.html) "head" function to look at a sample set of data
+3. Using the [Pandas](https://pandas.pydata.org/docs/user_guide/index.html) "head" function to look at a sample set of data

       ![](https://github.com/premthomas/retail_analytics/blob/c9810208378b5ad81ff7ca8d8d82dc0c4d45a00d/EDA/head.JPG)

-3. Using the "dtypes" method in Pandas to understand how Pandas has understood the data and the data types.
+4. Using the "dtypes" method in Pandas to understand how Pandas has understood the data and the data types.
 Note that the column "submission_time" is a date-time object.

       ![](https://github.com/premthomas/retail_analytics/blob/1683e0c0fc9dddeec38ddc94e26ce932da7b99b8/EDA/dtypes.JPG)